 4. BLACK+DECKER RC506 6-Cup Cooked/3-Cup Uncooked Rice Cooker and Food Steamer

-Next up, we are going to take a peek at the RC506 6-Cup rice cooker from BLACK+DECKER, which is a fully-featured and all-in-one rice cooker at a price that will not place a dent on your wallet.
+Next up, we will take a peek at the RC506 6-Cup rice cooker from BLACK+DECKER, a fully-featured and all-in-one rice cooker at a price that will not place a dent in your wallet.

 So, what do we expect from this rice cooker?
 Fluffy rice every time?
 Check.
 Proper steam vest?
 Double-check.
 Nonstick cooker?
 Goes without saying.
 This is basically a generic rice cooker, but what gets it a top spot on our review list is the fact that it performs these expected functions flawlessly.